 I spent years learning the art of surrender.
 It was my initiation.
-It is part of me now like DNA, like blood and bone.
+It is part of me now, like blood and bone.

 But it’s not an easy thing to teach.
 Surrender is deeply personal, deeply intuitive.